SoftwareAG/c8y-docs/content/web/tutorials-bundle/internationalization.md

 #### Extracting translations using the locale-extract tool

+You can use the `c8ycli locale-extract` command to extract strings from:

-The `c8ycli locale-extract` command automatically copies all translations from the `node_modules/@c8y/locales.` This makes it easier to edit and add new translations.
+- `node_modules/@c8y/locales` which contains all the default strings and translations, which makes it easier to edit or add new ones.
-After using this command, the directory *./locales* will contain all available translations.
+- `.` which contains your custom modules, components, templates, services and more.

-By default, a new directory `locales` will be created in the root directory.
-It will include all available languages with their respective current translations.
+After using the command, a new directory `./locales` will be created if it doesn't exist yet.
+It contains:

-You can edit and copy these files to the *translations/locales* directory as well as adding necessary imports.
+- Files with the `.po` extension for all available languages.
+You can edit and copy these files to the *./translations/locales* directory and add necessary imports.

-The file `locales.pot` contains all strings that were marked with the `translate` pipe, the `translate` directive or the `gettext` method.
-You can append these values to your language files, and add the necessary translations.
+- The `locales.pot` file which contains all strings that were marked with the `translate` pipe, the `translate` directive or the `gettext` method in your own source code under `.`.
+That means it does not include any default strings from `node_modules/@c8y/locales`.
+You can append these values to your custom `.po` files and translate them.

 #### Translating dates